 National Peace Memorial Hall for Atomic Bomb Victims

-On your way out, you pass by an open memorial hall where you can practice your origami skills and make paper cranes with complimentary origami paper.
+On your way out, you pass by an open memorial hall where you can practice your origami skills.
+Origami is a Japanese craft of folding paper into creative objects.
+Here, you can make paper cranes with complimentary origami paper.
 It’s a good souvenir to remember your day at Nagasaki or you can donate your paper crane to the museum.